-Distemper paint is basically a water-based paint that consists of a mixture of water, chalk and pigments.
-It is used as the early form of whitewash but in actual it is better than the regular whitewash.
+Distemper paint is basically water-based paint that consists of a mixture of water, chalk, and pigments.
+It is used as the early form of whitewash but in actual it is better than a regular whitewash.

 In the distemper paint, mostly the raisins and animal glue are used as the binding materials.